charlax/professional-programming/training/front-end/01-modern-javascript.md

 - `const a = [1]; const b = [1];`: what does `a == b` evaluates to?
 - How do you write arrow functions?
 - `const {a} = {a: 1}`: what does `a` evaluate to?
+- How do you write the ternary operator?

 Advanced: